 Under PRC laws and regulations, arrangements and transactions among related parties may be subject to audit or challenge by the PRC tax authorities.
-We could face material and adverse tax consequences if the PRC tax authorities determine that the contractual arrangements between our subsidiaries and the subsidiaries of Meidiya Investment and Yihe Investment are not on an arm's-length basis and adjust the income of the subsidiaries of Meidiya Investment and Yihe Investment.
-A transfer pricing adjustment could, among other things, result in a reduction, for PRC tax purposes, of expense deductions recorded by the subsidiaries of Meidiya Investment and Yihe Investment and Yihe subsidiaries of Meidiya Investment and Yihe Investment of tax authorities of Meidiya Investment and Yihe Investment of tax authorities of Meidiya Investment and Yihe Investment, which could in turn increase their respective tax liabilities.
+We could face material and adverse tax consequences if the PRC tax authorities determine that the contractual arrangements between our subsidiaries and the subsidiaries of Meidiya Investment and Yihe Investment are not on an arm's-length basis and adjust the income of the subsidiaries of Meidiya Investment and Yihe Investment in the form of a transfer pricing adjustment.
+A transfer pricing adjustment could, among other things, result in a reduction, for PRC tax purposes, of expense deductions recorded by the subsidiaries of Meidiya Investment and Yihe Investment, which could in turn increase their respective tax liabilities.
 Moreover, the PRC tax authorities may impose penalties on our consolidated affiliated entities for underpayment of taxes.
 Our consolidated net income may be materially and adversely affected by the occurrence of any of the foregoing.